kyleco/kyleco.github.io/_lessons/lesson-04.md

 ### Naive "as-treated" analysis

 The as-treated approach compares groups in terms of their actual treatment $$D_i$$, just as we have done throughout the class.
 We ignore non-compliance in the analysis.
 However, when there is non-compliance, our treatment and control groups are no longer correctly randomized.
-Each person's actual treatment $D_i$ may have an unknown correlation with other variables, including their potential outcomes.
-Non-compliance can invalidate the independence assumption $$(Y^0, Y^1) \perp D$$ because $D$ is no longer a simple, independent coin flip.
+Each person's actual treatment $$D_i$$ may have an unknown correlation with other variables, including their potential outcomes.
+Non-compliance can invalidate the independence assumption $$(Y^0, Y^1) \perp D$$ because $$D$$ is no longer a simple, independent coin flip.

 ### Naive "per-protocol" analysis